-This report is a companion to last year's, and focuses on a similarly under recognised area, how high speed rail can help move our transport system towards biodiversity net gain.
+This report is a companion to that previous report, and focuses on a similarly under recognised area, how high speed rail can help move our transport system towards biodiversity net gain.
 With some of the strongest criticisms of the HS2 project focusing on its impact on woodlands, this report looks at these arguments as well as some common (mis)perceptions.